FIFA PENALTY RULES: Football penalties are among the most contested regulations in the game of soccer (association football).

 It’s usually accompanied by a stern finger pointing straight at the football penalty mark.
 The spot is a small white painted circle situated 11 metres out from the center of the goal line.

 Note: A penalty kick is a soccer rules infringement awarded to the offended team.
-It results in a direct free kick.
+It results in a direct free kick at goal with only the keeper to beat.

 What is IFAB?